Kubernetes Cost Allocation

 |Memory cost||The total cost of memory allocated to this object, e.g. namespace or deployment.
-The amount of memory allocated is the greater of memory usage and memory requested over the measured time window.
+The amount of memory allocation is equal to the maximum of memory used and memory requested over the measured time window.
 The price of allocated memory is based on cloud billing APIs or custom pricing sheets.
 Learn more|

 |CPU Cost||The total cost of CPU allocated to this object, e.g. namespace or deployment.
 The amount of CPU allocated is the greater of CPU usage and CPU requested over the measured time window.
-The price of allocated CPU is based on cloud billing APIs or custom pricing sheets.
+The price of the allocated CPU is based on cloud billing APIs or custom pricing sheets.
 Learn more|

 |PV Cost||The cost of persistent storage volumes claimed by this object.
 Prices are based on cloud billing prices or custom pricing sheets for on-prem deployments.|